Egypt AH 1277(4) 1 qirsh

 Jump to search

 The coin shown is a silver one qirsh from the reign of Sultan Abdul Aziz.
 It was struck at the Cairo Mint.
 The obverse bears the toughra, or signature, of the sultan.
 Below the toughra is the denomination (qirsh), abbreviated as 'sh', with the number 1 above.
-The reverse carries the ascension date and the text minted in Misr (Misr is Arabic for Egypt).
+The reverse carries the accession date and the text minted in Misr (Misr is Arabic for Egypt).
 The date is written as AH 1277 year 4, which translates to about 1863 AD.
 Uslu[1] lists this issue as rare.

 Recorded mintage: unknown.

-Specifications: 1.2 g, 18 mm diameter, 0.833 fine silver.
+Specification: 1.2 g, 18 mm diameter, 0.833 fine silver.

 Catalog reference: KM 250.